 You don’t need to stick to breakfast-style ingredients when making a protein bowl either.
 Try one that has dinner flavors instead.
 You might be surprised at how much you enjoy the change of pace.

 If there’s a specific breakfast food that you miss, you can easily look for a recipe that tries to mimic the food in question.
 For example, a search for ‘gluten free bread’ will turn up hundreds of different bread recipes that you can use to make toast or perhaps use as the base for eggs benedict.

 You can also rely on the term paleo when you’re searching.
 The paleo diet is based on an idea of how our ancestors ate and involves various restrictions.
 For example, paleo dieters generally cannot eat legumes and grains.
 The restrictions mean that all paleo diet food is also gluten free (although some gluten free food is not suitable for paleo).

-So, you can look for paleo recipes or gluten free recipes.
-Either will work well – and there is no shortage of options to choose from.
 Just be aware that a gluten free version of a meal won’t taste quite the same as the original.
 There are always some differences in flavor and texture.
 Whether this is a problem will depend on exactly what you’re looking for.